-The focus of the Pension Fund's Investment Strategy is to achieve a 100% funding level before the Pension Fund's incoming contributions equal the benefits payable, by 2027.
+The focus of the Pension Fund's Investment Strategy is to achieve a 100% funding level before the Pension Fund's incoming contributions equal the benefits payable, within a maximum time horizon of 20 years.
 Beyond this point, it is expected that benefit payments will exceed the level of contributions made by employers and employees into the Pension Fund.
 The investment strategy advocates a diversified approach to investments made across different asset categories in order to reduce the exposure to risk and volatility.